 Don’t Look, Ethel!

 Early one morning the week before Christmas I was scrolling through Twitter while drinking coffee.
 A woman tweeted that she tried showing a clip from the BBC game show Taskmaster to her family while visiting for the holidays.
-The tweeter’s parents watched… Continue reading
+The tweeter's parents watched in silence through all the parts she thought would make them laugh.
+Her sister pity-scoffed … Continue reading Don’t Look, Ethel!

 Hook, Line, and Sucker